Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Van der Waals self-assembly

-Remarkably, intrinsic mechanical quality factors $Q_\text{int}= \SI{3e5}{}$ measured in double-beam optical-grade diamond structures (\SI{100}{nm} thickness), corrected for dissipation dilution, closely matched expectations derived from independent surface-loss characterization (Fig.~\ref{fig:fig2}(f)), after considering the increased surface-volume ratio around 50\%.
+Remarkably, intrinsic mechanical quality factors $Q_\text{int}= \SI{3e5}{}$ measured in double-beam optical-grade diamond structures (\SI{100}{nm} thickness, Fig.~\ref{fig:SI_Fig4}, Fig.~\ref{fig:SI_Fig5}), corrected for dissipation dilution based on main text Fig.~2, closely matched expectations derived from independent surface-loss characterization (main text Fig.~3(c)), after considering the increased surface-volume ratio around 50\%.
 The absence of significant additional mechanical losses due to the vdW adhesion interface can be understood by the high-quality diamond surfaces and the symmetric alignment of the adhesion plane, minimizing dynamic interface distortions during mechanical oscillations.
 Our optimized vdW self-assembly therefore demonstrates both a practical solution for substantial tensile strain generation and a versatile methodology applicable broadly to other crystalline nanoscale platforms.